L3gomancer/GuideSSH/README.md

 ```
 If the server's settings change in the future because, for example, your device moved on your wireless network and was assigned a new IP then you may get a scary warning when you try to connect again.
 Ignore it and manually edit 'known_hosts' as the warning suggests.

-Another way to use SSH is to generate a pair of secure keys, one public key stored on the server which acts like a lock, and a private key which is stored on your connecting machine.
-These allow the machines to recognise each other automatically without a password and keep a connection open.
-Much like real locks and keys, a public key may be publically visible since it is not usable without its counterpart, however a private key should not be shared with anyone and should only be associated with one machine.
-If a private key is lost then it should be discarded and a new one generated.
-Public keys are text files with the extension ".pub", private keys do not need an extension.

 ### Transfer Files

 To transfer a file to the server's Home directory, use 'scp' (Secure CoPy)